PetarPetric/scraper/README.md

 ### For the Niš eServis Site Specifically:

-The site you mentioned (http://www.eservis.ni.rs/materijalizasg/) appears to be a document repository for Niš city.
+The site example (http://www.eservis.ni.rs/materijalizasg/) appears to be a document repository for Niš city.
 Here's how I'd recommend setting it up:

 1. Base URL: `http://www.eservis.ni.rs/materijalizasg/`
 2. Mode: Navigation Mode